thekiiingbob/ie_testing/IE_VMs.md

 - The super easy installation automatically creates snapshots of the VM in a 'clean' state.
 You can revert back to this snapshot at anytime if you mess up the VM somehow.
 For VMs you add yourself, you will need to create the snapshots yourself.
 - Make sure you enable the shared clipboard on the VM so that you can copy/paste things between your VM and host.
 - Make sure that you increase the RAM used on the VM if you are having performance issues.
+- If you want to use Windows 7 and IE8 perform the following steps (also found [here](http://answers.microsoft.com/en-us/ie/forum/ie9-windows_7/downgrade-from-ie9-to-ie8-ie9-came-with-the-new/65bb334a-cc68-4940-99f7-6f0bb9376c80).
+    -On the VM, go to the Control Panel
+    -Click on 'Uninstall a program'
+    -Click on 'View installed updates'
+    -Click on 'Windows Internet Explorer 9'
+    -Click 'Uninstall'
+    -Click 'Restart' to update the VM.
+    -Once complete, you should now have IE8.
+- Keep in mind that this covers the major versions of IE. There are some sub-minor versions of each browser where, in rare cases, have caused issues.
+If you need specific build number versions of IE, for example a Beta release,  you may need to dig around.
+Many can be found [here](http://www.oldapps.com/internet_explorer.php).